dustinleer/Traversing-the-Template-Hierarchy-in-Designland/Traversing the Template Hierarchy in Designland.md

 index.php
 ```

+### Overrides

+You can override templates with other templates.
+Such as you can overrride `archive.php` & `category.php` with files like `archive-cool.php` & `category-awesome.php`.

+But I'll talk about this in a little greater detail further into our example.

 Learning the what template file to use is a very important skill as a WordPress Designer/Developer.
 This skill will truely empower you to create custom layouts without the "need" for theme builders!

 ![Everyone rejoice](https://media.giphy.com/media/DKnMqdm9i980E/giphy.gif)